Who we are

 Meet the team behind SDGi

-The SDGi team brings together diverse skills, experiences, and perspectives from academia and policymakers in South Africa, namely from the Presidency of South Africa, the University of Pretoria, and the German Federal Ministry of Economic Cooperation and Development (BMZ) through GIZ.
-Together we share the belief in evidence-based policy-making to drive impactful policies and meaningful change.
+The SDGi team brings together diverse skills, experiences, and perspectives policymakers, academia, and civil society in South Africa, namely from the Policy and Research Services branch in The Presidency of South Africa, the University of Pretoria, Stellenbosch University, African Monitor Trust, and the German Federal Ministry of Economic Cooperation and Development (BMZ) through GIZ.
+Together we share the belief in evidence-informed policy-making to drive impactful policies and meaningful change.

 Partners